diage/CodariCore/README.md

 ---------------
 : Bugs to fix :
 ---------------
-Objective Spawners needs to add points //Potentially fixed - Needs tested Random Spawnable groups need to be creatable
+Objective Spawners needs to add points //Done
+Random Spawnable groups need to be creatable
-Sprinting dilemma needs figured out //Changing how skills function Death needs handled
+Sprinting dilemma needs figured out //Changing how skills function Death needs handled //Done
-Player leave needs handled
+Player leave needs handled //Done
 Preventing interacting with inventory needs applied Fix spawn location of objectives //Done fix Role Switch Object placement problem
 Figure out the correct time to name an arena
 Figure out about making things not stack.
-(Currently item spawners will stack and give you a bunch of stuff) Traps appear to be spamming the console when created
+(Currently item spawners will stack and give you a bunch of stuff)(Objects are spawning over themselves)
+Traps appear to be spamming the console when created //Same as problem above Trap icons need to be fixed to be spawnable
+Gate needs fixed
+Role items need removed for now from the kit

 ---------------
     : QOL :